These are the absolute best Game Pass games that you can play on your phone

 Minecraft Dungeons

-Minecraft Dungeons is an action RPG in the same vein as Diablo and Titan Quest.
+Minecraft Dungeons is an action RPG similar to Diablo and Titan Quest.
 It lacks the depth and nuance of those giants, but that's okay.
 Think of Dungeons as a way to dip your toes into the ARPG genre with the familiarity of the Minecraft universe.

-You'll be exploring, finding loot, and defeating hordes of enemies on your adventure, and there's plenty of replay value with higher difficulties (which offer better loot).
+You'll be exploring, finding loot, and defeating hordes of enemies on your adventure, and there's plenty of replay value with greater difficulties (which offer better loot).

 Once again, our pals over at Windows Central have extensive coverage of this game, and they've worked hard to provide everyone who plays Dungeons with solid guides.
 Be sure to start with the ultimate guide if you're going to try out this ARPG.